dukeluo/eslint-plugin-check-file/docs/rules/filename-naming-convention.md

 | hello-world | `KEBAB_CASE`           |
 | HELLO_WORLD | `SCREAMING_SNAKE_CASE` |
 | helloworld  | `FLAT_CASE`            |

-And there is also a special naming convention for Next.js page router project, which is `NEXT_JS_PAGE_ROUTER_FILENAME_CASE`, you can use it to ensure the filename of the page router is consistent with the naming convention.

 If the rule had been set as follows: